vuepress/vuepress-community/packages/docs/src/en/plugins/named-chunks.md

 ### chunk name of a layout component

-1. `context.themeAPI.layoutComponentMap` is a map of `LayoutComponent` objects.
+1. `context.themeAPI.layoutComponentMap` is a map of `ResolvedComponent` objects.
-2. `layout.chunkName` is the chunk name of the layout component.
+2. `layout._chunkName` is the chunk name of the layout component.